JuliaLang/Pkg.jl/docs/src/registries.md

     Pkg's registry handling requires at least Julia 1.1.

-Registries can be added, removed and updated from either the Pkg REPL or by using the function based API.
+Registries can be added, removed and updated from either the Pkg REPL or by using the functional API.
 In this section we will describe the REPL interface.
 The registry API is documented in the [Registry API Reference](@ref) section.